ashwini0921/Design-of-4-bit-Servo-Tracking-type-ADC/README.md

 # Abstract

-A 4-bit servo tracking analog to digital converter is designed which can convert analog signal of amplitude ranging between 0 to 8 V. The input voltage VCC of the designed circuit is 9V.
-For powering flip-flops in counter circuit, 9 V is step down to 5 V using voltage regulator.
-4-bit synchronous up down counter is designed using J-K flip flop and logic circuits.
-The 4-bit digital input is converted to analog output using R-2R ladder type DAC.
-555 timer astable multivibrator circuit generates the clock pulses for counter circuit.
+A 4-bit servo tracking analog to digital converter is designed which can convert analog signal of amplitude ranging between 0 to VCC V. The input voltage VCC of the designed circuit is 1 V. 4 bit up down counter circuit is designed using verilog code in Makerchip.
+The Verilator converts the verilog code to usable 4 bit up down counter chip.
+The 4 bit up-down counter is used along with other SKY130 components like resistor and op-amps to design 4 bit servo tracking type ADC.

 # Reference Circuit Diagram